PlasmaPy/PlasmaPy/docs/ad/index.rst

 :func:`plasmapy.analysis.swept_langmuir.find_floating_potential` only finds the floating potential for a given langmuir trace.
 It does not have smoothing.
 It does not do any filtering.
 It does not do any signal conditioning.
-It has a singular task.
+It has a singular task to find the floating potential of a single langmuir trace.

-Diagnostics on the other-hand have a much broader scope, which leverages the tools defined in `plasmapy.analysis`.
+Diagnostics on the other-hand have a much broader scope and leverage the tools defined in `plasmapy.analysis` to give a more integrated user experience when analyzing data.

 ----